-3.3.
+- 3.6.
 Based on my consultations, I believe that the Nairobi Decision pertaining to Cotton in the areas of Market Access, Export Competition, Implementation and Development assistance can be reaffirmed and the work undertaken since then acknowledged.
-It is my considered view that a consensus could potentially be reached on textual elements based on the C4 proposal in this regard.
-As regards Cotton Domestic Support, the divergences remain wide and I invite Members to reflect on what can be envisaged in this area at MC11.
+It is my considered view that an agreement could potentially be reached on textual elements based on the C4 proposal in this regard. - 3.7.
+More specifically, it could be envisaged to use the Market Access text suggested by the C4 in paragraph 10 of its proposal in TN/AG/GEN/46, complemented by an explicit renewal of the biannual review of the list of products annexed to the Nairobi Ministerial Decision on Cotton and an acknowledgment of the launch of the Cotton Portal.
+On Export Competition, Development and Implementation and follow up, the text suggested by the C4 in paragraphs 11, 12 and 13 of its proposal could be used, with updates as appropriate, regarding the Director General's regular reports to the Ministerial Conferences. - 3.8.
+As regards Cotton Domestic Support, the divergences remain too wide for me to make a recommendation on the way forward.
+Consequently, I would suggest merely juxtaposing for reference the different options suggested in the cotton-specific proposals circulated by Members, including the C4.
+I invite Members to reflect on what can be envisaged in this area at MC11.